Mortgage Interest is paid “in arrears”

 I was preparing some numbers for a client with a March close, and decided to post this for anyone having similar questions.

-8 Responses to “Mortgage Interest is paid “in arrears””
+16 thoughts on “Mortgage Interest is paid “in arrears”

 1. One of the other reasons payoffs can be larger than the payoff statement is due to escrow collecting additional days of interest.
 This is due to the potential for unknowns to happen such as overnight deliveries that don’t arrive on time, similar to what occured this past December due to poor weather which caused delivery delays or outright loss of documents (payoffs or loan docs).